-We demand the best from our Training staff so they can demand the best from you.
+We demand the best from the Fleet Feet Running Club (FFRC) staff so they can demand the best from you.
 They hold certifications from the Aerobic & Fitness Association of America, the American College of Sports Medicine, the American Council of Exercise, the International Sports Science Association, the National Academy of Speed and Explosion, the National Academy of Sports Medicine, the National Strength & Conditioning Association, USA Weightlifting, and more.
 They are well-versed in human movement, exercise technique, program design, and nutrition.
 They help you safely reach your current goals and then appropriately set - and safely attain - higher goals.
 And they are experts at holding you accountable.
 We proudly present them to you below (in alphabetical order).

 Barb Delgado has three loves: love of teaching, love of running, and the love of bringing the first two loves together.
 While a teacher (and coach) in the Fort Zumwalt School District, Barb received Teacher of the Year in 2005 and coached 3 State Champions and 16 All-State Athletes in Cross Country and Track and Field.
 Barb, herself, is a 7-time Boston Marathon Qualifier, the 2010 Little Rock Marathon Masters Champion, 3-time Quivering Quads Half Marathon Overall Female Winner, the 2013 Indiana Trail 50 Mile Overall Female Winner, the 2014 Berryman Trail Marathon Overall Female Winner (and former course record holder), and the 2015 Road Runners Club of America Regional Masters Half Marathon Champion.